gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## isSubmap

-Test whether or not one `Map` contains all of the keys and values contained in another `Map`
+Test whether or not one `Map` contains all of the keys and values contained in another `Map`.

 **Signature**